lostintime/funfix-lerna-loop/README.md

 Funfix Infinite Loop with lerna
 ===============================

-In a [lerna](https://github.com/lerna/lerna/) setup project, when multiple packages depend on `funfix-effect` (`IO`), combining IO's from those packages leads to an infinite loop here: https://github.com/funfix/funfix/blob/master/packages/funfix-effect/src/io.ts#L2200.
+In a [lerna](https://github.com/lerna/lerna/) project setup, when multiple packages depend on `funfix-effect` (`IO`), combining IO's from those packages leads to an infinite loop here: https://github.com/funfix/funfix/blob/master/packages/funfix-effect/src/io.ts#L2200.
 This is caused by the fact that different lerna packages load different `funfix-core` module instances and different `Try` constructors so `instanceof` doesn't work.

-This can be worked around by using lerna's [hoisting](https://github.com/lerna/lerna/blob/master/doc/hoist.md) feature, so duplicate `funfix` packages will be moved to top level `node_modules` folder.
+This affects only development stage when packages are linked and can be worked around by using lerna's [hoisting](https://github.com/lerna/lerna/blob/master/doc/hoist.md) feature, so duplicate `funfix` packages will be moved to top level `node_modules` folder.

 ## Some ideas to settle this